HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/upgrade_considerations.md

 ## Side-by-side vs. in-place {#section_jch_yrx_bvb .section}

-The approach in [Steps to install or upgrade to Component Pack 8](cp_install_services_tasks.md) focuses on upgrading Connections 7 to 8 on the same set of machines.
+You can upgrade to HCL Connections 8 by doing either a side-by-side or an in-place upgrade.
+The approach described in [Steps to install or upgrade to Component Pack 8](cp_install_services_tasks.md) focuses on upgrading Connections 7 to 8 on the same set of machines.
 This involves an in-place upgrade of an existing Kubernetes environment by touching file shares, and Helm release and charts.

 If your upgrade strategy requires a side-by-side migration on a mirrored set of both WebSphere and Kubernetes machines, you can still use the installation document.
 The difference between the two approaches is the transfer of data from source to destination system.